 Click here for Part 2 of this series.

-DISCLAIMER: Introducing a new dog at any age to the flock can be risky and dangerous.
+DISCLAIMER: Introducing a new dog or puppy at any age to the flock can be risky and dangerous.
 The dog and the chickens can be harmed if you are not careful.
 This post is for informational use.
 If you choose to use any of these techniques, please use them at your own risk.
 We will not be held accountable.
 When possible, it is always best to rely on a professional dog behaviorist/trainer for help.

 Photo Credit: Mr. Tilly’s Nest